Thousands of Offers. Millions in Savings.

 Frequently Asked Questions About Marijuana in California

-November 2016 brought Proposition 64, which allows adults to possess, grow, and use cannabis under certain limitations, to the state with the Golden Gate.
+November 2016 brought Proposition 64 to state with the Golden Gate, allowing adults to possess, grow, and use recreational cannabis under certain limitations.

-Medical dispensaries, however, are fully functional in nearly every part of the state.
-In 2015, there were over 800 operational dispensaries in California, representing an average of 2.1 dispensaries per 100,000 people.
+Both recreational and medical dispensaries are fully-functional in nearly every part of the state.
+In 2015, there were more than 800 operational medical dispensaries in California, representing an average of 2.1 dispensaries per 100,000 people.